Terminology

 where iw stands for input width which is then divided by 4.
 The -1 indicates that ffmpeg should preserve the ration and scale the height accordingly.

-Sometimes, this will not work because the width and height is not divisible by 2.
+Sometimes, this will not work because the width and height is not divisible by 2 when using with YUV 4:2:0 chroma subsampling as in the lowest common denominator conversion template.
 To avoid that, you can issue:

 ffmpeg -i input.mp4 -vf "scale=720:trunc(ow/a/2)*2" output.mp4